-The Project Developer is responsible for evaluating the consequences of unstable generator operation or voltage transients on the Project equipment and determining, designing, and applying any relaying which may be necessary to protect that equipment.
-This type of protection is typically applied on individual generators to protect the Project facilities.
+The Project Developer is responsible for evaluating the consequences of unstable generator operation or voltage transients on Project equipment at the Project, and determining, designing, and applying any relaying which may be necessary to protect that equipment.
+This type of protection is typically applied on individual generators to protect the Project.